-- Verification of a Nontraditional Credit Provider: To verify the credit provider information, Loan Originators must use a published address or telephone number for that creditor, such as listing in the yellow pages. - Confirming the Existence of a Nontraditional Credit: Documentation to confirm that the nontraditional credit exists, and that the applicant has sufficient credit references to evaluate his/her ability and willingness to repay debt may include a sufficient payment history from the following sources: - Preferred Sources: Rental housing; utilities (if not included in the rent payment); telephone service, cable television, and internet service; insurance payments (payroll deductions to pay for insurance premiums are not considered alternative credit).
-These expenses must not be included in the Total Debt (TD) ratio when calculating repayment ability. - Alternative Sources: Payments to child care providers (provided the provider is an established child care business); school tuition; payments to local retail stores; storage units companies; monthly subscriptions (e.g., Hulu, Netflix, Xbox, etc.); payment arrangements for the uninsured portion of any medical bills; a history of saving by regular deposits resulting in a balance equal to three months of the proposed mortgage payments; and similar credit sources.
-Debts that are obligatory, when credit was not extended to the applicant (such as child support, alimony, garnishments, court ordered debts), are not eligible non-traditional credit tradelines.
+- a.
+Verification of a Nontraditional Credit Provider: To verify the credit provider information, Loan Originators must use a published address or telephone number for that creditor, such as listing in the yellow pages. - b.
+Confirming the Existence of a Nontraditional Credit: Documentation to confirm that the nontraditional credit exists and that the applicant has sufficient credit references to evaluate his/her ability and willingness to repay debt may include a sufficient payment history from the following sources: - Preferred Sources: Rental housing; utilities (if not included in the rent payment); telephone service, cable television, and internet service; insurance payments (payroll deductions to pay for insurance premiums are not considered alternative credit). - Alternative Sources: Payments to childcare providers (provided the provider is an established child care business); school tuition; payments to local retail stores; storage units companies; payment arrangements for the uninsured portion of any medical bills; a history of saving by regular deposits resulting in a balance equal to three months of the proposed mortgage payments; and similar credit sources.
+Child support paid is not an acceptable source.